Upcoming Election Dates & Registration Deadlines

 Provisions for Voters with Disabilities

 You have the right to request assistance in voting if necessary.
 For more information, you can utilize your state's resource and the American Association of People With Disabilities (AAPD) resource.

-You can register to vote in person up to 21 days before the election.
+Election Day registration is available!
 All mailed registration applications must be postmarked 28 days before an election.
-Online registrations are due 19 days before an election
+Online registrations are due the Thursday before the election.

 You can now register to vote online!
 You must have a driver's license or ID card issued by the Nevada Department of Motor Vehicles in order to complete this form.
 If you do not have either of these, you must register to vote by mail or in person.